+The module implements TLS versions 1.0, 1.1 and 1.2.
 The TLS protocol implementation provides both server and client sides.
 In order to operate in FIPS mode, digital certificates used for server and client authentication shall comply with the restrictions of key size and message digest algorithms imposed by [SP800-131A].
 In addition, as required also by [SP800-131A], Diffie-Hellman with keys smaller than 2048 bits must not be used.